-First, let’s define “financial needs.”
-For purposes of this discussion, financial needs are “necessities,” or essential things, that can be purchased.
-Such necessities certainly would certainly include food, clothing, and shelter.
+First, we will define “financial needs.”
+For purposes of this discussion, financial needs are essential things that a family needs to subsist.
+Such necessities certainly would include food, clothing, and shelter.
 Healthcare probably should be added.
 However, many Americans expect a lot more than these four basic needs.

 To decide whether or not your financial needs are being met, it is necessary to determine what your financial needs are.
 In a country like the United States, needs may be confused with wants or even desires.
 For example, most families in this country believe that a car is a basic need.
-Even if a car is a necessity, how new does the car have to be and does the family need more than one car?
+Even if a car is a necessity, how new does the car need to be and does the family really need more than one car?
 Telephone service may be another example of what most American families would regard as a basic need.
-Assuming that telephone service is a necessity, is anything more than basic local service essential?
-And there are probably other expenditures that most American families regard as needs, but are they?
-So, you will have to decide what the real needs are for your family.
+And, there are probably other expenditures that many, if not most, American families regard as needs.
+So, you will have to decide what the real needs are for you and your family.

 Next, consider whether or not you have given God ample opportunity to provide what you need.
-God’s timing may not be the same as your timing, so you need to be patient.
+God’s timing may not be the same as your timing, so sometimes it will be necessary for you to be patient while you are waiting to have your needs met.
 Isaiah 40:31 declares, “[T]hose who wait on the Lord shall renew their strength, they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.”
 In other words, God will reward those who wait on Him.

 If, after thinking about the preceding considerations, you believe that the financial needs of your family are not being met, discuss the following questions with your spouse and prayerfully meditate on them:

 Have we been seeking God’s will for our family in managing our financial affairs?
-Have you been praying about major financial decisions and reading the Bible to learn what it has to say about financial matters?
+Have you been praying about major financial decisions and been reading the Bible to learn what it has to say about financial matters?
 The Bible has numerous scriptures that deal with such matters, including borrowing, financial planning, and saving and investing.
-[See our other articles on Personal Financial Matters.]
+[In regard to these topics, see our other articles under the heading of Personal Financial Matters.]

 Have we been violating genuine secular wisdom about money management?
-The Bible indicates that God expects us to use good judgment in our financial affairs.
+The Bible indicates that God wants us to use good judgment in our financial affairs.
 Genuine secular wisdom can help us in making wise financial decisions.
 For example, virtually everyone can benefit from learning how to do long-term family financial planning and how to prepare an annual family budget to guide their spending and saving.
-[See our other articles on Personal Financial Matters.]

-Is God leading me and/or my family to make a major change?
-Perhaps God is leading you to change jobs, or maybe He wants you and your family to move to a different location.
+Is God leading me and/or other members of my family to make a major change?
+Perhaps, God is leading you to change jobs, or maybe He wants you and your family to move to a different area.
 Often, we are more willing to make such changes if our current financial circumstances are not what we would like them to be.

 Is God just testing our faith?
 The faith of many believers has been tested over the centuries.
 The Bible mentions a number of such people, one of the most notable of whom was Job (see Job 1:14-22).
 Perhaps, God is allowing you to be confronted by financial circumstances that will cause you to realize your need to place more trust in Him.